jxxcarlson/MiniLatexTechOverview/introduction.md

 MiniLatex is written in [Elm](http://elm-lang.org/), a statically typed functional language created by Evan Czaplicki.
 Elm is a language whose target use is the development of web apps.
-This fact, combined with the expressivity of its type system and the quality of its parser combinator library, makes it an ideal vehicle for writing MiniLatex.
+Its type system gives unparalled assurance that code, once deployed, "just works," as well as the ability to refactor without fear and therefore to write and maintain code for the long term.
+These facts, combined with the expressivity of Elm's type system and the quality of its parser combinator library ([elm/parser](https://package.elm-lang.org/packages/elm/parser/latest/)), makes it an ideal vehicle for the MiniLatex project.

 **Plans.** MiniLatex is still a research project and knode.io is still in development.
 That said,